crate/cratedb-guide/docs/feature/search/fts/analyzer.md

 :::{tip}
 CrateDB also provides a dedicated option for conducting [](#fuzzy-search), which is the recommended way to conduct fuzzy searches.
-This section outlines how to achieve the same by using a custom analyzer.
+This example outlines how to achieve the same by using a custom analyzer.
 :::